 -

-How many watts does a 10a solar panel have
+How much does a 4kW solar panel cost

 [PDF Version]